iogbole/israelo/_posts/2022-07-3-pm-original-insights.md

 ---

 _These are wise words from Jetu Patel, EVP & GM, Security and Collaboration at Cisco._

-_I admire him a lot!_

-_He posted it to LinkedIn, and I believe every PM needs to know and consciously avoid these obsessions. _

-_I copied his post here as a reference note for me.._
+_I admire him a lot!_. _He posted it to LinkedIn, and I believe every PM needs to know and consciously avoid these obsessions._ _I copied his post here as a reference note for me.._

 -------